top of page

 Unsil.jpg

-Realizations 2020-2023 - Planned activities in 2024
+Realizations 2020-2024 - Planned activities in 2025

 Preparations International Business School

-During meetings from May 26 to June 2, 2022 in Jakarta with the relevant Prawira Adiningrat family members and the former Chief Editor of the renowned The Jakarta Post, Endy Bayuni – who was also willing to take a seat on the Board – it was established that the future R&D IBS building should accommodate a maximum of 50 'top' students per year.
-These must be selected through a strict merits-only admission procedure, especially from less wealthy families.
-The course will require a prior bachelor's degree in several subjects and will last one year.
-The emphasis will be on: 1) working in an international company; 2) establishing and managing one's own internationally oriented company; 3) fully integrating Corporate Social Responsibility into the objectives of one's own company or business operations.
+The future R&D IBS building should accommodate a maximum of 50 top students per year.
+It will have to have two lecture halls for 25 people each, a secretariat for 4 people, a boardroom and two department rooms.
+In addition, at least one guest room with modest kitchen and sanitary facilities will be built.
+The students must be selected through a strict 'merits only'-based admission procedure, especially from less wealthy families.
+The program will require a prior bachelor's degree in several subjects and will last one year.
+The emphasis will be on: 1) working in an international company; 2) establishing and managing your own internationally oriented company; 3) adapting trade in current agricultural and other products to international markets, and the international marketing of these products; 4) the full integration of Corporate Social Responsibility and sustainable high-tech/AI into the objectives of one's own company or business operations.

 3. An architectural study for the construction of the R&D IBS